swei5/michigan_notes/EECS-485/8 Client-Side Dynamic Pages.md

 ![[Pasted image 20230924185033.png|500]]

 Then, the function is added to the event table as a **reference** to the function.
 The event is defined to be happening in one second.
 How do we know this?
-The main loop keeps on checking the condition for us.
+The event loop keeps on checking the condition for us.

 ![[Pasted image 20230924185202.png|500]]